 - 7th and 19th have not retired since 2009

-2013 and 2016 are the only years so far in which none of the top three qualifiers have gone on to finish on the podium.
-The past eight races here have had no podium finishers from further back than sixth on the grid and, since 2003, only one podium finish (Felipe Massa, who finished third from the ninth grid slot in 2013) has come from lower than sixth on the grid.
+2013 and 2016 are the only years so far in which none of the top three qualifiers have gone on to finish on the podium.2023 was the first time since 2013 that a podium finish came from further back than sixth on the grid and, since 2003, only two podium finishes (Felipe Massa, from 9th in 2013 and George Russell, from 12th in 2023) have come from lower than sixth on the grid.

-In 32 races at the Circuit de Barcelona-Catalunya, there have only been nine occasions on which the polesitter has failed to go on to win the Spanish Grand Prix.
+In 33 races at Circuit de Barcelona-Catalunya, there have only been nine occasions on which the polesitter has failed to go on to win the Spanish Grand Prix.

 Since 2001, there have been just five occasions on which the polesitter hasn’t won the race.
 The polesitter has retired from the Grand Prix four times, with Charles Leclerc’s retirement while leading the 2022 Spanish Grand Prix being the first for the polesitter here since Lewis Hamilton’s first lap crash with Mercedes team-mate Nico Rosberg in 2016.
 Hamilton’s 2016 DNF was the first for the Spanish Grand Prix polesitter since Damon Hill’s retirement 20 years previously.

 Pole has had less non-finishes than any other grid slot at the Catalunya circuit.
 In 2019, Valtteri Bottas became the first polesitter to finish on the podium without winning at Catalunya since Michael Schumacher back in 1994.
 The only other positions the polesitter has finished in are fourth (2011), fifth (2000) and sixth (2013), and each of these have only occurred once.

 In 2022, Max Verstappen took only the sixth victory for the driver starting second at Catalunya, and only the third win for the grid slot in the last 23 years.